Post and Mail building, Birmingham: Demolition and redevelopment

 During the building's lifetime, two attempts to give it listed status failed and demolition began.
 Demolition consisted of an excavator being placed on the top of the building and excavating through the building's core.
 It was deemed unsafe to destroy the building through explosives due to the listed buildings nearby and the disruption it would cause to transport links.

 The original building was demolished between 2005 and 2006.
-The new development is being undertaken by Chatham Billingham Investments and will incorporate a below ground 752-space car park, 31,600 sq.ft of retail space, 7-storeys of grade A office space (245,630 sq.ft), and 7-storeys of residential space including for 115 apartments and 10 penthouse apartments.
+The new development was undertaken by Chatham Billingham Investments and incorporated a below ground 752-space car park, 31,600 sq.ft of retail space, 7-storeys of grade A office space (245,630 sq.ft), and 7-storeys of residential space including for 115 apartments and 10 penthouse apartments.
 The first phase of the redevelopment was undertaken by Balfour Beatty Construction, which included the below ground car park levels, and 3 above ground floors including for a new arcade and the retail spaces, as well as future shell and core entrances for the future offices and residential floors.
 The work was largely completed by summer 2015 with the car park open for business shortly thereafter.

 Planning approval for the future phases (phase 2) was granted by Birmingham City Council in July 2015.
 Construction work is expected to restart in 2016 with completion expected to be in 2018.